x3yborg-jpg/WeightWise/esp32-firebase-example.md

 # ESP32 Code for Firebase Realtime Database

-This example code is for an ESP32 microcontroller to read data from a load cell (simulated) and an ultrasonic sensor (simulated), and then push that data to a Firebase Realtime Database.
+This example code is for an ESP32 microcontroller to read data from a load cell (simulated) and an ultrasonic sensor (simulated), and then push that data to the root of a Firebase Realtime Database.

 ## Prerequisites